lexie-crypto/lexie-website-main/README.md

-# Lexie Website 12 BILL BABY
+# Lexie Website 12 BILLION BABY

 Landing page for Lexie, an AI companion for the world of Web3.